philcog/philcog.github.io/index.md

 ---

-The conference aims to stimulate the interaction between the different methodological, practice-based and metaphysical accounts of causation.
+The conference aims to stimulate the interaction between the different methodological, practice-based and metaphysical accounts of mechanism and causation.

 The event is organized by the [Living Machines Project](https://livingmachines.wordpress.com/).